redwoodjs/redwood/docs/docs/graphql.md

 By default, the `--docs` option to the SDL generator is false and comments are not created.
 :::

-Comments in GraphQL schema are enclosed in `"""` and will be included in the generate4d `.redwood/schema.graphql` at the root of your project.
+Comments in GraphQL schema are enclosed in `"""` and will be included in the generated `.redwood/schema.graphql` at the root of your project.

 ```
 """